e-shreve/rulecheck/README.md

 Use the -i option to specify an input ignore list.

 #### Adding New Entries to an Existing Ignore List
-Specify -i option to provide the existing ignore list and then specify -g option to create a new list file.
+Specify -i option to provide the existing ignore list and specify -g option to create a new list file.
 Use any text diff utility to compare the files and selectively move any desired entries in the new list into the existing list.